Chinese Sign Language Interpreting Services

 Knowledgeable

 Jinyu has been working as a sign language interpreter in China for more than 15 years.
 Our linguists are vetted from complex language and related skill tests.
-All of them have gone through a high level of practices by communicating to hearing-impaired audiences.
+All of them have gone through a high level of practice in communicating to hearing-impaired audiences.

 Each year, we have an internal education program for our Chinese sign language interpretation team.
-Members are gathering together to exchange language skills and translation experiences.
+Members gather together to exchange language skills and translation experiences.
 Meanwhile, they have to be diligent enough to get their certificates renewed successfully.

 Comprehensive